juliusmarkwei/attache/README.md

 1. Connect your repository to Vercel
 2. Set up environment variables in Vercel dashboard
 3. Deploy the application

+### App Icon & PWA

+The application includes a custom app icon and Progressive Web App (PWA) support:

+- **App Icon**: Custom SVG icon with brand colors
+- **PWA Manifest**: Web app manifest for mobile installation
+- **Cross-platform**: Works on desktop, tablet, and mobile
+- **Offline Support**: Can be installed as a native app

+The app icon appears in:

+- Browser tabs and bookmarks
+- Mobile home screens (when added)
+- App stores (if published as PWA)

 ### Environment Variables for Production